 Answer:

-Working of SONOR:
+Working of SONAR:

-Sonar consists of a transmitter and a detector and is installed in a boat or a ship, as shown in Figure below:
+Sonar consists of a transmitter and a detector and is installed in a boat or a ship, as shown in the Figure below:

 The transmitter produces and transmits ultrasonic waves.
-These waves travel through water and, after striking the object on the seabed, get reflected back and are sensed by the detector.
+These waves travel through water and, after striking the object on the seabed, are reflected back and are sensed by the detector.
 The detector converts the ultrasonic waves into electrical signals, which are appropriately interpreted.
 The distance of the object that reflected the sound wave can be calculated by knowing the speed of sound in water and the time interval between the transmission and reception of the ultrasound.

-Applications of SONOR:
+Applications of SONAR:

 Answer: